apena23/notify-run/README.md

 # notify-run

-Simple utility for running jobs with email notification on completion.
+Simple Linux utility for running jobs in the background, with email notification on completion.

+Job output is saved into logfiles that can be accessed at any time.

 Sending emails requires `mailx` installed.